-The first and foremost sin, pride, is the 7th deadly sin.
-Did you know, Eleanor, it’s the one which led to Lucifer’s downfall?”
+The first and foremost sin, pride, is the seventh deadly sin.
+Did you know, Elizabeth, it’s the one which led to Lucifer’s downfall?”

 “Do you understand the sin of pride, the Queen of vices?
 It’s excessive self-admiration, vainglory for who you are.
 Your perceived low self-esteem was because you thought you were not the least but the best, the most deserving, the most accomplished.
 You thought you were better than others, much better, the best, yet you were ashamed of your family, your background and your perceived looks.
-You were upset because you were not the most admired when you thought you should be.
+You were upset because you were not the most admired, the fairest of all when you thought you should be.

 Yes, you grew up poor but many do and most struggle financially.
 You, however, because of pride considered it an insult.
 It’s why you never shopped with your mother after food stamps, your pride would not let you admit you were shamed by poverty when you were condescending of others.
-You never invited friends home because you were ashamed it would detract from your self-righteousness image.
+You never invited friends home because you were ashamed it would detract from your presumed superiority.
 You shied away from boys, worried they would insult your looks.
+You preyed on Julie, first to enhance your image and then to proclaim your superiority.
 You were pertinacious in avoiding anything which detracted from your inner feeling of pretentiousness.

 Once married you had everything yearned for.
-Still you crossed a threshold; not for sex but to prove you were worthy of the attention and admiration you deserved, finally recognized as the illustrious entity you were.
-The earrings, dress, shoes given by lovers slated your thirst of pride.
-You are narcissistic, loved to see your reflection in the mirror when having sex, affirmation of your desirability, your power over the man.
+Still, you crossed a threshold; not for sex but to prove you were worthy of the attention and admiration you deserved, finally recognized as the illustrious entity you are.
+The earrings, dress, shoes slated your thirst of pride.
+You were narcissistic, loved to see your reflection in the mirror when having sex, an affirmation of your desirability, your power over the man.

-You attended a formal event with a lover wearing a pearl necklace and black gown which you loved but confronted with the event's academics you were filled with unease, unease you would fall from his pedestal and be who you actually were, one uneducated and from poor family background, your pride shattered.
+You attended a formal event with Edward wearing a pearl necklace and black gown which you loved but confronted with the event's academics you were filled with unease, unease you would fall from his pedestal and be who you were, your pride shattered.

-You were not heart broken when he left, you were pride broken, no longer his exquisite Asian doll.
-Again, and again you sought pride’s reinforcement with others until caught in the act by a man's womman lover.
-Her thrown shoe’s poison dart killed your pride as he abandoned you, unworthy of his attention to console her.
+You were not heartbroken when Edward left, you were pride broken, no longer his exquisite Asian doll.
+Again, and again you sought pride’s reinforcement with others until caught in the act with William’s lover.
+The shoe’s poison dart killed your pride as he abandoned you, unworthy of his attention, to console her.

-Paul?
-Was he not pride’s penance?
+Paul was your pride’s penance.
 Your debasement was to avoid seeing the pride within you, your assumed superiority.

-Pride is your sin Eleanor, it's why your soul still seeks peace because you have not understood your true sin against God, the sin of excessive self-love.
+Pride is your sin Elizabeth, its why your soul still seeks peace because you have not understood your true sin against God, the sin of excessive self-love.
 It’s why during sex you made love to yourself.”

 “Oh, no, sister, you’re right!
 Pride’s my sin.
 It’s why, when selected among the many, I went to Notre Dame, because it marked me as better than the others.
-Even my good points of being the best wife and mother are tinged with pride, my pride to see myself as better than others as is my helping others, donating to charity and assisting in the children’s schools.
-Even helping Gabriel who was cheated on by his wife was tinged with pride!
+Even my good points of being the best wife and mother are tinged with pride, my pride to see myself as better than others as is my helping others, donating to charity and assisting in the kid’s schools.
+Even helping Gabriel and my life-long friendship with Julie were tainted with pride!

 What can I do now sister?
 Help me!”